Surxe/WRFrontiersDB-Parser/README.md

 - **SHOULD_PUSH_DATA** - Whether to push parsed data to the data repository.
   - Default: `"false"`
   - Command line: `--should-push-data`

+* **GAME_VERSION** - Version of the game being processed, as its release date yyyy-mm-dd.
+  - Default: None - required if section enabled
+  - Command line: `--game-version`

 * **GH_DATA_REPO_PAT** - PAT token to the GitHub repository that stores the data.
   - Default: None - required if section enabled